Aspirin might prevent some cancers and lower the risk of it spreading. But we need more research.

 Should I take aspirin?

-- aspirin can cause internal bleeding, some people with cancer already have a higher than normal risk of bleeding, because of their cancer or treatment.
+There are risks with taking aspirin.
+It can cause serious side effects for some people, such as internal bleeding.
+Some people with cancer already have a higher than normal risk of bleeding.
+This is because of their cancer or treatment.

 The dose of aspirin

 In trials so far, the amounts of aspirin taken each day varied from 75mg to 300mg.
 That’s between a junior aspirin (75mg) and one regular aspirin (300mg).

 We don’t know exactly how much aspirin people need to take, if it can help to prevent cancer or stop it spreading.
 As with any drug, it’s important not to take too much because you could increase your risk of serious side effects.